 Notice of each meeting of the Board of Directors stating the date, time, and place of the meeting, and in the case of a special meeting, the purpose for which the meeting is called shall be given to each director of the Board by or at the direction of the Chair of the Board.
 Notice may be given either in writing or orally.
 Written notice may be delivered either personally, by mail, by private carrier, by facsimile, or by electronic transmission.
 Such notice shall be delivered to the director's business or residential address (or to such other address provided by the director for such purpose), to the director's facsimile telephone number, or to the director's email address.
 Written notice shall be delivered no fewer than thirty (30) days before the date of the meeting.
-If mailed, such notice shall be delivered when deposited in the United States mail.
+If mailed, such notice shall be deemed delivered when deposited in the United States mail.
 If delivered by a private carrier, such notice is deemed delivered upon deposit with the carrier.
-If transmitted by facsimile or electronic transmission, such notice shall be delivered to the director (or to such other individual provided by the director for such purpose).
+If transmitted by facsimile or electronic transmission, such notice shall be deemed to be given when the transmission is complete.
+Oral notice may be delivered either personally or telephonically.
+Such notice shall be delivered to the director (or to such other individual provided by the director for such purpose).
 Oral notice is effective when communicated.
 The method of notice need not be the same for each director.